basvandenberg/ng-select/README.md

 # Angular 2 select component

 A native select component for angular 2, based on the select2 JQuery plugin.
-The component is currently in beta, so please don't use it for production yet.
-See the angular2-select page for example uses, or try it out with this [plunker].
+The component is currently in alpha, so please don't use it for production yet.
+See the [angular2-select] page for example uses.

 - [Getting started](#getting-started)
 - [Input properties](#input-properties)